bloodlee/jdt_extension/README.md

 ```

-### Search by Google
+### Search by Google, StackOverflow

-Another utility is to put Google search in context menu in editors/consoles/terminals.
+Another utility is to put Google/StackOverflow search in context menu in editors/consoles/terminals.

 ### Usage

 * Select the text you want to search in editors/consoles/terminals.
-* Right click and select "Search with Google"
+* Right click and select "Search with Google" or "Search with StackOverflow"

 ![screen3](https://bloodlee.github.io/img/jdt-extension-screen4.png)